eshita19/mrest/README.md

              - GET /users?country=USA
              - GET /users?sort=birthdate_date:asc
              - GET /users?limit=100
-        - Operation to perform on resource(CRUD ops specified using HTTP verb)
+        - **Operation to perform on resource(CRUD ops specified using HTTP verb)**:
+           - DELETE: Delete an existing resource.
+           - GET: Retrieve a representation of a resource.
+           - HEAD: Identical to a GET except that no message body is returned in the response.
+           - POST: Create a new resource to an existing URL
+           - PUT: Create a new resource to a new URL, or modify an existing resource to an existing URL.
         - Optional Message body containing data
         - Optional Query param, Headers.